 In an exclusive photoshoot and interview in HELLO! magazine, married Strictly Come Dancing pro dancers Neil and Katya Jones tell how a long-held dream is coming true which will see them walking down the aisle again.
-This time everyone is invited as the big day is one of the scenes in their new hotly anticipated stage show that is based on their lives.
-"I even get to wear the same dress again, the one I wore on the evening of our wedding," Katya tells HELLO! of Somnium: A Dancer’s Dream at London’s Sadler’s Wells which covers the highs and lows of their extraordinary journey to become World Latin Showdance Champions.
-"I had always wanted to create my own show," says Neil, 36, "Now, finally to see our dreams on stage come true is exciting."
+This time everyone is invited, as the big day is one of the scenes in their new hotly anticipated stage show that is based on their lives.
+"I even get to wear the same dress again, the one I wore on the evening of our wedding," Katya told HELLO! of Somnium: A Dancer’s Dream at London’s Sadler’s Wells which covers the highs and lows of their extraordinary journey to become World Latin Showdance Champions.
+"I had always wanted to create my own show," said Neil, 36, "Now, finally to see our dreams on stage come true is exciting."

 Strictly's Katya Jones is going to be wearing her wedding dress again

 As they join us for this exclusive photoshoot and interview together, the pair are buzzing – not just with the plans for their show but also the recent news that they have both been confirmed for the next series of Strictly this autumn.
 "I didn't think I would love being on Strictly so much.
 I didn’t think that world would be for me, but it is everything that I love.
 I love teaching,that is my favourite part of the journey," said Katya, who won the 2017 series with ex-Holby City actor Joe McFadden.
 She hopes Neil will get his first celebrity partner this year: "I think he would love it.
 I feel Neil could partner any character, any age, any ability, he would come up with something so creative."